mbrandonw/mbrandonw.github.io/_drafts/lenses.md

 let user = User(id: 1, location: brooklyn, name: "Blob")
 ```

-Now if we want to change the user’s location’s name we to do quite a bit more work:
+Now if we want to change the user’s location’s name we to do a bit more work:

 ```swift
 let newUser = User(